 Treating SAD with Natural Remedies

 If your outdoor hours are limited during the winter months, a light box might be a worthwhile investment.
-In fact, 60 to 80 percent of SAD patients see improvements in their disposition and currently, it’s the best treatment available.
-(6)
+In fact, the majority of SAD patients see improvements in their disposition.

-Because seasonal affective disorder symptoms will return quickly once light therapy stops, remaining consistent with treatment during the winter months is crucial.
-It’s also often recommended that light treatment occur in the morning, to prevent difficulties falling asleep later in the evening.
+Because seasonal affective disorder symptoms return quickly once light therapy stops, remaining consistent with treatment during the winter months is crucial.
+It’s also often recommended that light treatment occur in the morning to prevent difficulties falling asleep later in the evening.

 Light therapy boxes are available without a prescription, but they can come with side effects, like headaches or eye strains.
 Because of UV exposure, it’s also recommended that you see a health provider who specializes in light therapy to ensure you get the right amount of light and filter out dangerous UV rays.

 I know — it can be difficult enough to hit the gym when you’re feeling great, never mind when you’re not up to par.
-But regular exercise has been proven to help with traditional types of depression, and SAD is no different (7).
+But regular exercise has been proven to help with traditional types of depression, and SAD is no different.

 Staying active increases the production of feel-good chemicals that can help ease depressive feelings and even brain fog.
-In one study, just 30 minutes of walking on a treadmill for 10 consecutive days was enough to produce a significant reduction in depression (8).
+In one study, just 30 minutes of walking on a treadmill for 10 consecutive days was enough to produce a significant reduction in depression.